-NOTES TO FINANCIAL STATEMENTS PAGE FIVE FOR THE YEAR ENDED SEPTEMBER 30, 2017
+NOTES TO FINANCIAL STATEMENTS PAGE FIVE FOR THE YEAR ENDED SEPTEMBER 30, 2018

-- G. Receivables Receivables are reported net of allowances for uncollectible accounts, where applicable. - H. Interfund Transactions and Balances Transactions between funds that are representative of short-term lending/borrowing arrangements and transactions that have not resulted in the actual transfer of cash at the end of the fiscal year are referred to as "due to/from other funds."
-Interfund receivables and payables between funds within governmental activities are eliminated in the Statement of Net Position. - Prepaid Items Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
-Prepaid items, such as prepaid insurance, are not reported for Governmental Fund Types since the costs of such items are accounted for as expenditures in the period of acquisition. - J. Restricted Assets - Assets required to be held and/or used as specified in bond indentures, bond resolutions and board resolutions have been reported as restricted assets. - K. Capital Assets Capital acquisition and construction are reflected as expenditures in Governmental Fund statements and the related assets are reported as capital assets in the governmental activities column in the government-wide financial statements.
+G. Receivables - Receivables are reported net of allowances for uncollectible accounts, where applicable.

+H. Interfund Transactions and Balances - Transactions between funds that are representative of short-term lending/borrowing arrangements and transactions that have not resulted in the actual transfer of cash at the end of the fiscal year are referred to as "due to/from other funds."
+Interfund receivables and payables between funds within governmental activities are eliminated in the Statement of Net Position.

+I. Prepaid Items - Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
+Prepaid items, such as prepaid insurance, are not reported for Governmental Fund Types since the costs of such items are accounted for as expenditures in the period of acquisition.

+J. Restricted Assets - Assets required to be held and/or used as specified in bond indentures, bond resolutions and board resolutions have been reported as restricted assets.

+K. Capital Assets - Capital acquisition and construction are reflected as expenditures in Governmental Fund statements and the related assets are reported as capital assets in the governmental activities column in the government-wide financial statements.
 All purchased capital assets are stated at historical cost where records are available and at an estimated historical cost where no records exist.
 Capital assets include significant amounts of infrastructure which have been valued at estimated historical cost.
 The estimated historical cost was based on replacement cost multiplied by the consumer price index implicit price deflator for the year of acquisition.
-The extent to which capital assets costs have been estimated and the methods of estimation are not readily available.
-Donated capital assets are recorded at estimated fair market value at the time of donation.
+The extent to which capital assets are recorded at estimated fair market value at the time of donation.
 The costs of normal maintenance and repairs that do not add to the value of assets or materially extend their respective lives are not capitalized; however, improvements are capitalized.
-Interest expenditures are not capitalized on capital assets.
+Interest expenditures are not capital assets.

 Capitalization thresholds (dollar value above which asset acquisitions are added to the capital asset accounts) and estimated useful lives are used to report capital assets in the government-wide statements.
 Depreciation is calculated on the straight-line basis for all assets, except land.
 A full year's depreciation expense is taken for all purchases and sales of capital assets during the year.
-The following schedule details those thresholds and estimates useful lives:
+The following schedule details those thresholds and estimated useful lives:

-NOTES TO FINANCIAL STATEMENTS PAGE SIX FOR THE YEAR ENDED SEPTEMBER 30, 2017
+NOTES TO FINANCIAL STATEMENTS PAGE SIX FOR THE YEAR ENDED SEPTEMBER 30, 2018